oransel/node-talib/Readme.md

 ## Roadmap

-There has been community work with Windows support.
-Windows support will be merged soon.
+Windows support is merged, but there is a known issue with Win x86 that needs to be worked out.

 ## License

-Copyright (c) 2012-2017 Mustafa Oransel
+Copyright (c) 2012-2018 Mustafa Oransel

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public